dgroomes/react-playground/README.md

 General clean ups, TODOs and things I wish to implement for this project:

-* IN PROGRESS React-ify components of the `index.html` and JS source files.
-  * In other words, slim down the source code in `index.html` by pushing its contents into custom React components.
-For example, create a React component to represent the README Markdown content.
-We want to lean into the tools we are using and get more leverage out of them.
 * IN PROGRESS Componentize documentation across multiple Markdown files.
   * This is a challenge because dynamically rendering the contents of the Markdown source files from the repo requires some code.
 See this StackOverflow answer for some background: <https://stackoverflow.com/a/53218452>.